“Endearingly eccentric old house with all the mod cons in pretty Ulverston (self-catering, sleeps 2-6), just 15 minutes from Lake Windermere”

 - The honesty bar comes with a cocktail kit and recipe book.
 Shake up a martini then kick back in the conservatory, drink in hand

-- At first glance the décor seems an odd mix, but the more time we spent at Twenty Queen Street the more we grew to like its eccentricities
+- At first glance the décor seems an odd mix, but the more time we spent here, the more we warmed to its eccentricities

 - There’s no parking at the house.
 You can stop outside to unload, but after that you'll have to find a space on the streets nearby (a permit is provided)